airbytehq/airbyte/docs/integrations/sources/stripe.md

 4. For **Source name**, enter a name to help you identify this source.
 5. For **Account ID**, enter your Stripe Account ID.
 This ID begins with `acct_`, and can be found in the top-right corner of your Stripe [account settings page](https://dashboard.stripe.com/settings/account).
 6. For **Secret Key**, enter your Stripe API Key.
-7. For **Replication Start Date**, use the provided datepicker or enter the UTC date and time programmatically in the format `YYYY-MM-DDTHH:mm:ssZ`.
+7. For **Replication Start Date**, use the provided datepicker or enter a UTC date and time programmatically in the format `YYYY-MM-DDTHH:mm:ssZ`.
 The data added on and after this date will be replicated.
 8. (Optional) For **Lookback Window in days**, select the number of days prior to the start date for which you want to sync your data.
 This value allows the connector to retrieve data that might have been updated after its initial creation.
 For example, if the start date is set to `2021-01-01T00:00:00Z`, then:

 - Leaving the Lookback Window in days parameter at its default value of 0 means Airbyte will sync data starting from 2021-01-01T00:00:00Z.
 - Setting the Lookback Window in days value to 1 means Airbyte will consider the Replication start date to be one day earlier, or 2020-12-31T00:00:00Z.
 - Setting the Lookback Window in days value to 7 means Airbyte will sync data starting from seven days earlier, or 2020-12-25T00:00:00Z.

-9. (Optional) For **Data Sync Frequency**, select the time increment in days for the connector to use when requesting data from the Stripe API.
+9. (Optional) For **Data Request Window**, select the time increment in days for the connector to use when requesting data from the Stripe API.
 Setting this value higher will reduce the number of requests, speeding up the sync process.
 However, this will result in data being updated less frequently.
 The default value is 365 days.
 10. Click **Set up source** and wait for the tests to complete.

 ## Supported sync modes